Uber investigating 'cybersecurity incident' after report of breach | Technology

 Uber investigating 'cybersecurity incident' after report of breach

-Uber Technologies Inc said on Thursday it was investigating a cybersecurity incident, after a report that its network was breached, forcing the company to shut several internal communications and engineering systems.
+Uber Technologies Inc said it was investigating a cybersecurity incident after a report of a network breach that forced the company to shut several internal communications and engineering systems.

+On Friday, Uber said it had no evidence that the incident involved access to sensitive user data such as trip histories and that internal software tools that the company had taken after the hack were coming back online.
+Uber began investigating the cybersecurity incident on Thursday.

 A hacker compromised an employee's account on workplace messaging app Slack and used it to send a message to Uber employees announcing that the company had suffered a data breach, according to a New York Times report https://nyti.ms/3QMveIu on Thursday that cited an Uber spokesperson.
 Cybersecurity has been an issue for Uber in the past.
 It suffered a significant hack in 2016 that exposed the personal information of about 57 million of its customers and drivers.